wiluxgit/synhat/assets/example/pack.info.md

 	`in_hand_path` is the path to the model which should be used in this case. if not supplied to model that requires it there will likely be glitches.
 	NOTE: unimplemented
+ `is_player`
+	only Wilux may use this tag, it does secret stuff